SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 It is now possible to provide remote access via dataminer.services to files or webpages.
 To do so, add them in the folder `C:\Skyline DataMiner\Webpages\public\` on your DMA.
 To access such files, users can use the remote access URL followed by `/public/` (e.g. the file *image.png* via `https://ziine-skyline.on.dataminer.services/public/image.png`).

-#### 4 January 2024 - Chat Integration with Microsoft Teams now includes sending notification using Adaptive Cards [ID_38339]
+#### 4 January 2024 - New Feature - Chat Integration with Microsoft Teams now includes sending notification using Adaptive Cards [ID_38339]

 It is now possible to send notifications using Adaptive Cards to chats or channels with Chat Integration.